aminch/c64p/README.md

 Press `RUN/STOP + F3` to switch into BMC64 Mode

 Layout that should work with BMC64, right out of the box.
+Remember to set the keyboard to use **positional** layout.

 ![BMC Layout layout](layouts/keyboard-bmc.png)